lemberg/draft-theme-template/README.md

 cause an error).
 Accordingly we have default corresponding Drupal library `app-styles` which is defined in the `draft_starter.libraries.yml` and applied in the `draft_starter.info.yml`.

-`src/components` — the place where every component should live in a separate folder.
+`src/components` — the place where every component should live in an appropriate folder.
+There are available Atoms, Molecules, Organisms, Templates, Pages folders.
-The components folder could consist of
+The component folder could consist of

 - **js less component example**
   `component-a.scss` file will be the entry point for Webpack

         ├── src
           ├── components
+            ├── organisms
               ├── component-a
                 ├── component-a.scss
                 ├── component-a.html.twig

 - **js component example**
   `component-a.js` file will be the entry point and `_component-a.scss` would be imported inside.